in

 • Infusion site reactions

-Try not to infuse insulin into the skin that is red, enlarged, or itchy.
+Try not to inject insulin into the skin that is red, enlarged, or itchy.
 Side effects at the infusion site can include:

 • Redness